 Tell Your Story About Lincoln County Jail

 Make some good friends in jail?
-Want to throw a shout out to an inmate you met while you were incarcerated?
-Say wassup here, just leave a message below.
+Want to send a message to an inmate you met while you were incarcerated?
+Say hello here, just leave a message below.

 Links and Resources